jbkly/text-search/README.md

-# Text-Highlight
+# Text-Search
-Highlight text on the fly
+Style text on the fly

+currently powered by regex